 In Memphis, there are roughly 4,605,100 people that drive the roadways, and this does not account for visitors in the area.
 One out of every 6,529 people will die in a crash, and one out of every 3,170 people will be in a serious car accident.
 The odds are already against you based on statistics.
 However, don’t ignore the best safe driving tip we can offer, don’t speed!
 When you speed, you increase the statistics.
 Speeding limits your stopping distance gives you less time to react, and it can increase the severity of an impact.
 You are more likely to have serious injuries if you are involved in a crash, especially if you or the other party is speeding.

 When Speed Limits Are Negotiable

-You probably think that speeding is going a couple miles over the limit.
+You probably think that speeding is going a couple of miles over the limit.
 Speeding is operating a vehicle at a speed that is inappropriate for the traffic and weather conditions.
 If it is raining or there is heavy fog in the area, you need to adjust your speed accordingly.
 If traffic is congested and not moving fast, you need to adjust your speed to maintain safety on the roads.
 The speed limits are just guidelines under normal conditions.
 There are many times on Memphis roadways that you cannot maintain those speeds safely.
 You must learn to slow down when necessary.

 Ask any personal injury attorney and they will tell you the horrific accidents that happen because of speeding.
 Law firms, like Gatti, Keltner, Bienvenu & Montesi, PLC, deal with people, and their relatives, that have lost life or limb from an accident.
 The best safe driving tip you can give anyone is to tell them to never speed on the roadways.
 Going the speed limit is exercising a reasonable responsibility to protect both you and the others on the roads.
 If you are ever involved in an accident and you were speeding, you are negligent and violated the safety of yourself and others.